IT: get started

 Library online resources

-The library has wide range of resources available online.
-Look at our guidance on accessing the library's electronic resources.
+The library has a wide range of resources available online.
+Guidance on accessing the library's electronic resources.

 Access online resources away from the campus

 Many resources are available to use both on site and outside of the campus.
 You can access many resources using the Student Remote Desktop (UoB access only).
 The Student Remote Desktop works in exactly the same way as if you were using a computer on campus.

 - Our IT Service Desk (UoB access only) is here to help you on and off campus.

 - The free Laptop and Mobile Clinic (UoB access only) provides advice and support for connecting to University systems and general issues.

 - Help and support is available on our IT Service website (UoB access only)